Castux/SnakeEyes/docs.md

 ### DiceCollection:accumulate(func)

-Applies `func` to the first two dice of the collection, then to the result and to the third die, then to the result of that and to the fourth die, etc.
+Combines the first two dice of the collection using `func`, then the result and the third die, then the result of that and the fourth die, etc.

 This can be used to compute efficiently some common operations that can be done die by die instead of rolling all the dice first and applying the operation to the result.